A large-scale analysis of public-facing, community-built chatbots on Character.AI: Introduction

 As a whole, our work makes three contributions: \begin{itemize}[nolistsep] \item We provide the first large-scale analysis of Character.AI.
-In the process, we collect, store, and will---upon paper acceptance and with a signed agreement---make these data publicly available to other academic researchers. \item Fandom and character engagement are central to Character.AI.
-Even under our most conservative estimates, roughly 1 in 10 characters are linked to specific fandoms, particularly from anime, video games, and expansive fictional universes, but also to real-life celebrities. \item Users leverage Character.AI to explore a wide range of complex tropes spanning from toxic relationships and arranged marriages to roleplays that explore gender expression.
-Perhaps most notably, interacting users are often portrayed in greetings as less powerful and more feminine than other entities, reinforcing these gender stereotypes. \end{itemize}
+In the process, we collect, store, and will, upon request to the last author, make these data publicly available to other academic researchers. \item We find that fandom engagement is central to Character.AI.
+Even under conservative estimates that optimize for precision, roughly 1 in 4 characters are linked to specific fandoms.
+This finding indicates an important emerging use of generative AI in the literature. \item Users leverage Character.AI to explore a wide range of complex tropes spanning from toxic relationships and arranged marriages to role-play that explores gender expression.
+Perhaps most notably, interacting users are often portrayed in greetings as less powerful and more feminine than other entities.
+This finding represents an important way in which this use of generative AI can subtly reinforce gender roles. \end{itemize}